-- Students for admission to the doctoral programme of the Department of Educational Psychology and Inclusive Education must be in possession of a Master's degree (level 9) or equivalent from a recognized institution of higher learning in the chosen field of study.
-The areas of specialization on offer are School Guidance and Counseling, Early Childhood Education and Special Needs Education/Inclusive Education. - ii) Candidates normally must show proof of 60% or more for the thesis part of their Masters degree. - iii) Students must satisfy the Department and the Faculty of Education Postgraduate Studies Committee of their readiness to undertake advanced research work on the basis of the standard of achievement in, and the relevance of, previous higher education studies, professional experience and published research work. - iv) Candidates with only the Bachelor's degree may initially be enrolled for a Master's degree by research only.
-If, during the first year of research they demonstrate exceptional abilities, they may be considered for upgrading into the Doctoral Programme.
+Students for admission to the doctoral programme of the Department of Educational Psychology and Inclusive Education must be in possession of a Master's degree (level 9) or equivalent from a recognized institution of higher learning in the chosen field of study.
+The areas of specialization on offer are School Guidance and Counselling, Early Childhood Education and Special Needs Education/Inclusive Education.